blastter/kernkoa/README.md

 - [Configuration](#Configuration)
 - [FastExample](#fastexample)
 - [Debugging](#debugging)
+- [Loader] (#loader)
 - [Asynchronous](#asynchronous)

 ## Definition
 KernKoa is an easy to use kernel (or BackBone if you prefer) for webservices, to develop fast webservices based applications (modules in KernKoa) in python, with dynamic routes calling libraries clases and methods using the URLs.
-The URL based calls make easy and to implement webpages or webservices in python so you don't have to configure complex route files and you can faste test you web applications.
+The URL based calls makes easy to test and implement webpages or webservices in python so you don't have to configure complex route files and configurations files.
-KernKoa, now is implemented using Flask (microframework) as base to make the dynamic routing to generate instances of classes from a specific lybrary and the call methods with parameters.
+KernKoa, now is implemented using Flask (microframework) as base to make the dynamic routing to generate instances of classes from a specific lybrary and then call methods with the request data as parameters.
 And it's runing on NGinX passing throw UWSGI.

 Example (it doesn't work yet):

 http://example.exmaple.com/folder/library/class/method?parameter1=value1&....&paramaterN=valueN

-The KernKoa Project is designed to implement very modular solutions, and you can port from one kernkoa page or webservice to another easily if you have the standard configuration of databases and other things in the destination kernkoa server.
+The KernKoa Project is designed to implement very modular solutions, and you can port from one kernkoa page or webservice to another easily, if you have the standard configuration of databases and other things in the destination kernkoa server.
 This backbone (or kerner if you prefer) is designed to use MVC to keep separate Models, Views (Templates using Werkzeug) and Controllers.
 In the configuration file (config.py) you can configure the paths to different folders to contain the different modules for controllers, models and templates.

 ## Defaut Folder Structure
-Looking into the folder structure, you can define it as you want (in config.py) but the preconfigured is:
+Looking into the folder structure, you can define it as you want (in config.py) but the default is:

 ```
 |-KernKoaFolder